sporksmith/jimnewsome-net/source/projects/index.md

 EepEepMotion is a tool for *opportunistic stop motion*; given a set of photographs with some common object (e.g., a stuffed monkey) in them, it lets the user create an animation using individual photos as animation frames.
-To achieve this, the user labels where the target object is in each photo using the custom Processing program, creates an animation with a place-holder object using the standard Blender tools, exports the animation using a custom Blender plugin, and renders the animation with the Processing tool.
+To achieve this, the user labels where the target object is in each photo using EepEepMotion, creates an animation with a place-holder object using the standard Blender tools, exports the animation using an included Blender plugin, and uses EepEepMotion again to render the animation.

 This tool was developed to create the
 [Travels of Code Monkey](#travels-of-code-monkey) video.
 With a little